SitecorePowerShell/Console/Documentation/Markdown/Get-ItemTemplate.md

 ## Detailed Description

-Retrieves item template and its base templates.
+The Get-ItemTemplate command returns the item template and its base templates.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions